 Henry provides strategic counsel to clients, to prevent or reduce risks from situations of crisis and uncertainty, in environmental, employee health and safety, and antitrust law matters.
 He also represents clients in rulemaking and legislative proceedings, as well as in investigations and litigation involving unfounded enforcement actions.
-Henry is a member of Husch Blackwell’s Technology, Manufacturing & Transportation team.
+Henry is a member of Husch Blackwell’s Energy & Natural Resources team.

 Henry’s practice often involves highly technical cases in which he coordinates a team of forensic accountants, technical experts and public relations specialists.
 He represents clients in cases involving fatal or serious injuries; chemical releases; explosions; fires; manufacturing, transportation and construction accidents; mine disasters; and tort allegations.
 He has also successfully led multimillion-dollar recovery cases for “direct purchasers” of goods that were overpriced because of market manipulation and violations of antitrust law.